Respecting Nature on Your Hot Springs Visit

 Report pollution: If you witness anything impacting the water quality, such as spills or improper waste disposal, immediately inform park rangers or authorities to mitigate the damage.

-Never disturb wildlife: This includes avoiding their nesting or breeding grounds, maintaining a safe distance, and never capturing or feeding them.
+Never disturb wildlife: Wildlife ecosystems suffer from off-trail hiking, littering, and overcrowding.
+This includes avoiding their nesting or breeding grounds, maintaining a safe distance, and never capturing or feeding them.

 Respect protected areas: Some hot springs lie within protected zones due to the presence of endangered species.
 Always adhere to regulations and restrictions in place to protect their habitat.